shivtg0912/event-planner/AILog.md

 ---

-### Prompt 13: Implement Pagination

-**User Query:** "from now onwards update the ai log with future prompts i give apart from creating the things mentioned in prompt.
-Now we need to implement pagination. right now all events come in one single page. after 9 event cards we should allow users to visit next page."

-**Resulting Changes:**
-- Updated the `GET` handler in `/api/events/route.ts` to return the total number of events along with the paginated event data.
-- Modified the `DashboardPage` component to handle pagination state and render pagination controls.
-- The dashboard now fetches and displays events based on the current page, with 9 events per page.

----

 ### Prompt 14: Implement Sorting, Filtering, and Searching

 **User Query:** "add sorting based on these factors - Date (both ascending and descending), Location. also add filtering based on event type, location. also add searching based on event name"